 “It is interesting that the word translated “habitation” [Proper dwelling in the NIV), oiketerion, refers to the heavenly bodies from which they had disrobed.
 This term appears only twice in the New Testament, each time referring to the body as a dwelling place for the spirit (2 Corinthians 5:2 is the other place).
 The “giving themselves over to fornication and going after strange flesh” seems to have involved their leaving their earlier “first estate,” that is, the body which they were initially “clothed with.”

-Scripture tells us that the Nephilim (the progeny of the illicit relationship, otherwise known as the fallen ones), were on the earth in the days of Noah, but also after the flood.
+Scripture tells us that the Nephilim (the progeny of the illicit relationship, otherwise known as the fallen ones) were on the Earth in the days of Noah, but also after the flood.

-The Nephilim were on the earth in those days—and also afterward (Genesis 6:4).
+The Nephilim were on the Earth in those days—and also afterward (Genesis 6:4).

 Question 3).
-Why do you think that Moses (the writer of the Book of Genesis) adds the word, “and also afterward?”
+Why do you think Moses (the writer of the Book of Genesis) adds the word, “and also afterward?”
 To what could he be referring?

 It is a thought that, perhaps, the Greek mythological gods, such as Titan, Hercules, Poseidon, Hermes, Europa, Zeus, etc., were these Nephilim that Scripture mentions.
 From just a biblical point of view, we have many records in the Scriptures of men of extraordinary size.
 For instance, there was the mention of Og, King of Bashan, the only one left of the Rephaites.
-His bed was made of iron and thirteen feet long and six feet wide (Deuteronomy 3:11), surely suggesting that he was not of normal human size.
+His bed was made of iron and thirteen feet long and six feet wide (Deuteronomy 3:11), suggesting that he was not of standard human size.
 Then, there is the mention of the man of Gath who “was a huge man with six fingers on each hand and six toes on each foot—twenty-four in all.
 He also was descended from Rapha” (2 Samuel 21:20).
 Of course, there is also the mention of Goliath, the giant Philistine that David slew with a sling.
 The Scripture mentions that he was also of the city of Gath and that his height was six cubits and a span (1 Samuel 17:4).
 To correctly calculate his size, we must evaluate what a cubit and a span were at the time.
 In the time of David’s son, Solomon, the cubit was 25.2 inches, which puts Goliath at 12' 9" feet tall.
 Most Bible commentators believe that Goliath may have been descended from the Nephilim.

 When the children of Israel came out of Egypt, God led this new nation to the border of the land of Canaan, sending out spies to look over the land.
 Ten of the twelve spies came back with a bad report saying,